-15 Compliance
+Compliance

-Do the AML laws in your jurisdiction require covered institutions and persons to implement AML compliance programmes?
+15 Do the AML laws applicable in your jurisdiction require covered institutions and persons to implement AML compliance programmes?
 What are the required elements of such programmes?

-Under the AML/CTF Act, reporting entities must adopt and maintain an AML/CTF programme that complies with the AML/CTF Act and AML/CTF Rules.
+Under the AML/CTF Act, reporting entities must adopt and maintain an AML/CTF programme that complies with the AML/CTF Act and Anti-Money Laundering and Counter-Terrorism Financing Rules Instrument 2007 (No. 1) (Cth) (the AML/CTF Rules).

 AML/CTF programmes are risk-based and relate to the size and nature of each business, the designated services it offers customers and its money laundering or terrorism financing (ML/TF) risk profile.
 Reporting entities must develop and document an AML/CTF programme that is tailored to the specific business needs and that is proportionate to the level of ML/TF risk the business faces.
+There are three types of AML/CTF programmes: